haakonbaa/DatDig/README.md

-# DatDig
+# datdig
-## program for emulating assembly code commonly encountered on the TDT4160 - Datamaskiner og digitalteknikk course at NTNU.
+Program for emulating assembly code commonly encountered on the TDT4160 - Datamaskiner og digitalteknikk exams at NTNU.